vinceimbat/vinceimbat/content/literature/designing your life - burnett and evans.md

 Using past experience is particularly useful if you aren’t currently in a situation that lends itself to a successful Good Time Journal exercise, such as if you’re between jobs.
 It’s also helpful if you’re just getting started on your professional life and don’t yet have much experience.
 If so, think about activities that you did in other areas of your life (perhaps even decades ago) when you felt that life was working.
 A historical Good Time Journal on past projects from school, summer programs, volunteer projects—anything that you were seriously engaged by—can be useful.
 When looking back, do beware of revisionist history—being too kind to the good days or too critical of the bad times.
 Just try to be honest.
 ***
-## You choose better when you have lots of good ideas to choose from
+## You choose better when you have lots of good choices

 Designers know that when you choose from lots of options you choose better.